daemonchild/carpark-manager/README.md

 #### Restarting a Stopped Container

 The container created above is not deleted when you exit the Carpark Manager application, and changes to the database are stored.
-To reenter the container, and continue, please use:
+To re-enter the container, and continue, please use:

 ```
 c:\your_path\carpark-manager> docker start -a cpm-prototype